milliondollarscript/milliondollarscript/readme.txt

 * Fix: Mass complete and cancel of orders not working.
 * Fix: Grid select not working in advanced mode.
 * Feature: Add option for Selection Adjacency Mode under the Orders tab.
+* Feature: Add per-grid option to layer blocks above or below the background image (default remains below).
+When set to above, block backgrounds become transparent and grid lines render on top of the background.
+* Feature: Support per-grid overlay images for Public and Ordering variants in both Light and Dark modes when layering is above.
+Overlays are PNG; managed on Manage Grids (under Dark Mode Image Management).
+Sensible defaults are bundled.
+* Feature: Add per-grid background color settings for Light and Dark modes (defaults: #ffffff and #14181c).
+* Perf: Reduce memory usage when applying background opacity by replacing per-pixel alpha manipulation with GD imagecopymerge().

 = 2.5.12 =
 * Feature: Major improvements to pixel selection and upload UI for a smoother, more intuitive experience.
 Block selection and grid interaction are now more reliable, especially with multiple grids on the same page.